 Contra revolutionary! exclaims the play wright and literary activist Olympe de Gouges.
-She is the author of the first feminist manifesto of Europe, Declaration of Women’s Rights, a paraphrase of the Declaration of Human Rights (1789).
+She is the author of the first feminist manifesto of Europe, Declaration of the Rights of Woman, a paraphrase of the Declaration of Human Rights (1789).
 All human beings, regardless of sex and colour, are naturally and equally included into humanity.
 Official posts must be open to everyone.
 Kings and queens should abdicate – not be executed.
 Children born outside of wedlock must be given equal rights.
 Divorce must be applicable also to women.
 The last-mentioned demands have been adopted by the National Assembly, and later the National Convention.
 If the French Empire does not abolish the slave trade, the Empire must be abolished, de Gouges proclaims.
 Upon which the colonists begin to conspire to get her arrested.

 De Gouges’ posters, put up everywhere in Paris, condemn the terror politics of David and Robespierre.
 She advocates a popular referendum to decide the form of the national regime.
-She challenges the deeply rooted binary gender system that is used to hinder political rights.
+She challenges the deeply rooted binary gender system which is used to hinder political rights.
 She declares: “I am neither woman nor man, I am both woman and man.”
 Just how bold de Gouges statement is, may be grasped by comparing it to the view of e.g. the art critique Coup de Pattes (Le Triumvirat des Ars 1783): “A woman who possesses all of a man’s talents to create significant art, is an impossible man, a monstrosity.”

 Simultaneously the poor women of Paris are losing their patience.
 The supply of bread and basic goods is on the rise, but the situation is still very bad.
 Prices are impossible, and influence is close to zero.
 The children no longer whimper over aching stomachs, they have fallen silent.
 Marie-Antoinette, occupied with following a diet to fit into the latest fashionable chemise, does not, according to the women, understand her fellows and their plagues.
 We could have made a meagre soup out of her; the women shout when the queen is guillotined in the autumn of 1793.
 The king – executed almost a year earlier – he, by contrast, was not so difficult to steer.
 Some buuh!
 And vive le Roi! at the right instances and he obeyed.
 But now the pompous lawyers have killed him.
 Now they have taken away the only route to speedy decrees, opened garners, and lower prices.

 The female category has both driven and supported the revolution.
 However, it does no longer go their way.
 The poor women yammer and fight, and report people randomly.
 On their own initiative they instate taxation juste, righteous prices, i.e. payable prices.
 In the autumn of 1793, the nation’s regime responds by inaugurating a new time order implicating a ten-day working week.
 A monthly calendar, picturing half naked young women at work, is used to launch the unpopular project.
-After campaigns in the press, where the category of women is criticized and blamed for not behaving “like women”, the National Convention resolve that women may not assemble in political organizations and discussion clubs.
+After campaigns in the press, in which the category of women is criticized and blamed for not behaving “like women”, the National Convention resolve that women may not assemble in political organizations and discussion clubs.
 Women have no freedom of assembly.
-Women should stay at home and take care of their children and not engage in politics.
+Women should stay at home and take care of their children and abstain from engaging in politics.
 A few days after the proclamation, the 2nd of November, Olympe de Gouges is sentenced to death.
 She is guillotined the subsequent day.

 But also in a headstrong way.
 Liberté reigns in front of an Egyptian pyramid, a symbol of unity and universalism.
 Or, is it perhaps a symbol of hierarchical feudal society?
 She is the eye-catcher.
 Straight-backed, dressed in working clothes, resting momentarily.
 This is a character of immense strength.
 Down-to-earth, a living person, not foremost allegory.
 She may be anyone among the young women in the decisive Women’s march of 5th October 1789.

 So, what is Nanine Vallain suggesting with her master piece?
 Does the painting tell the women of Paris to calm down?
 Is La Liberté a propagandist concession to Nanine’s master, art- and propaganda minister Jacques-Louis David, and his statue Hercules?
 Ought the women deliver the red freedom cap to the category of men, and stop pushing their own political agenda?
 Interpreted in this way, the painting may be accepted without problem in the assembly room of the Jacobins.
-And the women can realize that they are not political agents.
-That they should give their support to the revolutionary men but cease to act of their own accord.
+And the women may realize that they are not political agents.
+That they should give their support to the revolutionary men but cease to act on their own accord.

 In the summer of 1794 the number of persons who are sentenced to death reaches its culmination.
 In addition to politicians, the guillotined now consist mainly of poor people, and women.
 Sixteen nuns from a Catholic Carmelite Order – most of them young and without means and from the countryside – sing hymns when they, one after the other, are forced to mount the scaffold.
 A young woman is executed with her baby in her arms.
 The audience at Place de la Révolution and Place du Trône Renversé, including the guards, mumble and turn their heads away.

-The assembly room of the Jacobins is now gaping empty and few members remain.
+Simultaneously, the assembly room of the Jacobins is gaping empty and few members remain.
 Nanine Vallain’s La Liberté is still hanging on the wall.
 The word brotherhood, in the credo Freedom, Equality and Brotherhood, has been taken down from the presidium.
 Most of the members have been guillotined or arrested.
-Not by their opponents – contra revolutionaries, aristocrats, or royalists – but by other club members in the National Convention and the Committee for General Security.
+Not by their opponents – contra revolutionaries, conservative aristocrats, or royalists – but by other club members in the National Convention and the Committee for General Security.
 The terror politics is coming to an end.

 What is Nanine doing?
 In the autumn of 1793, when women are forbidden to create their own clubs and are expelled from public politics, she marries and becomes Madame Piètre.
 It is a way to survive as an artist.
 Thus, she may continue to exhibit, but not as Nanine but as M. Piètre.
 Nanine has ceased to exist.
 The lexica at the library of the Swedish Royal Institute of Fine Arts show a career gap of several years.
 Is La Liberté a testament to an artist’s solidarity with the revolution even to the point of namelessness?
 An expression of dedication, willingness to make sacrifices, and obedience to the revolutionary male power?

 Probably.
 However, I cannot help but seeing a subtle and very elegant protest.
 When I look at La Liberté rebelliously from beneath, I find answers to my questions about the details of the painting.
-Liberté appears as a real person, not just a symbol.
+Liberté appears as a real person, not just as a symbol.
 The red cap – during classical Antiquity a gift to the freed slave – cannot be placed on her head.
 She belongs to the female category – the never liberated that was not expressively included in the United Nations Human Rights Declaration until almost two hundred years later, in 1981.
 The Declaration in the hand of Liberté droops because it is an unfulfilled promise.

 A sensational but insufficient promise.
 A promise that did not include everybody and could not feed the many.
 An affirmation that did not prioritize the right of women to get justly paid for their work, so that they could feed themselves and their family, and gain strength to fight for the ideals of equality and citizen rights.

-©Arimneste Anima Museum #6
+© Arimneste Anima Museum #6